khakhalin/notes/keywords/numpy.md

 **Expanding dimensions:**
 * Option 1: `np.expand_dims(a, axis=0)` - inserts a new axis at position (0 here)
 * Option 2: `a[np.newaxis, ...]` - same result.
-To insert in places other than leftest and rightest, can also do explicit `a[:,np.newaxis,:]` instead of ellipsis.
+To insert in places other than leftest or rightest position, can also do explicit `a[:,np.newaxis,:]` instead of ellipsis.
+* Option 3: `np.atleast_2d()` - it turns vectors, and even scalars, into degenerate 2D arrays. ⚠️Gotcha: turns 1D arrays into a row-vectors, not column-vectors, even though row-ness is axis==1.
 * Note that **slicing** with fixed coordinates on at least some of the axes reduces dimensions (so `a[:,1]` from a 2D array is a 1D array), but slicing with `:` doesn't (so `a[:,1:2]` from a 2D array gives a 2D result, even though the values themselves are the same in these two expressions).
 * `np.split(arr, n, axis=0)` - returns a list of arrays achieved after splitting the input array along its axis (axis0 by default) in equal lengths (like automated slicing of sorts).
 The result has the same ndim as the original array (e.g. even if you slice a 2D array by row, you still get 1×n arrays)